0xMysticx0/Project-Ra/Spec_Papyrus.md

-> IDK how to get .md files to render LaTeX
+> IDK how to get .md files to render LaTeX.
+Copy-paste the .md into https://stackedit.io/app to see LaTeX rendered.

 # 1. Introduction